We are filling in for Sean on the Sean Hannity Radio Show.

 And you can't just keep adding expenses.

-So this will be the first time if we get this vote tonight on raising the age that this will have been offered maybe ever on the Senate floor, uh, maybe since 1983.
+So this will be the first time, if we get this vote tonight, on raising the age that this will have been offered, maybe ever on the Senate floor, maybe since 1983.

-In 83, I think they did it uh through legislation, so it must have come up in eighty three.
+In 83, I think they did it through legislation.

-Well, this is one of the things I appreciate about you, Senator uh Paul.
+Well, this is one of the things I appreciate about you, Senator Paul.

 So instead of doing the same thing over and over again and expecting a different result, you come up with some amazing reform ideas.

-I know you're uh a supporter of the idea of single subject bills, so you don't get these monstrous trains that kind of go through the legislative process where they add a lot of pork.
+I know you're a supporter of the idea of single-subject bills so you don't get these monstrous trains that kind of go through the legislative process where they add a lot of pork.

 Was that a lobbyist?

-And that to me seems to be the path we have to go forward to in a Trump term where you have the House and Senate.
+And that, to me, seems to be the path we have to go forward to in a Trump term where you have the House and Senate actual structural reform.

 Well, I think you bring out a good point as far as that the process makes a difference in what ultimately the result is.

-For example, our founders intended that they're in history suggests that there would be individual appropriation bills.
+For example, our founders intended that their history suggests that there would be individual appropriation bills.

 We control the House of Representatives.